JustinaMichael/HierbaNetV1-A-Novel-CNN-Architecture/README.md

 Gig 3: HierbaNetV1 - Block II

 ## Patent
-This work is patented under the Indian Patent Act and is part of our research work.
+'HierbaNetV1' architecture is patented under the Indian Patent Act and is part of our research work.

+## Licence
+'HierbaNetV1_Sorghum_Weed_Classifier' software is licensed under the APACHE LICENSE, VERSION 2.0.

 ## Citation
 Please give credit to the "HierbaNetV1" architecture if you find it useful and utilize it in your work by citing